 Techniques developed for radio astronomy are also well suited for observations of the Earth and its atmosphere.
 Research at the observatory therefore also deals with the measurement of the Earth, navigation and remote analysis.
-A new instrument – the Onsala twin telescope – is in the process of being acquired to accurately determine movements in the earth's crust and the earth's rotation was inaugurated in 2017.
+A new instrument – the Onsala twin telescope – to accurately determine movements in the earth's crust and the earth's rotation was inaugurated in 2017.

 Revere – Chalmers Resource for Vehicle Research

 Revere was inaugurated in 2015 and is a Chalmers laboratory focused on automotive-related research.
 Main research areas are self-driving vehicles, active safety and vehicle dynamics.
 In the lab, there are several vehicles which can be fitted with different types of sensors, equipment for data logging, communication technology and more.
 This allows the lab to provide a research platform for development and verification of theoretical models, algorithms and technologies using real vehicles in real traffic environments.
-Tests in different traffic environments are carried out in close cooperation with the test track AstaZero, where Chalmers is a partner.
+Tests in different traffic environments are carried out in close cooperation with the test track AstaZero.